-Creating precise, compelling content that stands out from the crowd can be a challenge, but luckily, there are plenty of online tools that can help.
+Content writing is about creating precise, compelling blog posts and articles that stand out from the crowd.
+It can be a challenge, but luckily, there are plenty of online tools that can help.
 Everything from idea generation to image creation to checking for plagiarism can be made simple with the right content writing tools.

 We’ve picked our favorite interactive writing tools to help you navigate your next project.
 Make your workflow more efficient and your content stand out amongst the sea of information on the web.
 Here are our top 17 picks for the best writing tools on the internet right now.